Message from the Dean

 The Department of Physical Therapy produces professionals with a solid generalist perspective of patient care in a variety of professional treatment settings, and a strong foundation for postprofessional specialization and lifelong learning.

-The Department of Psychology and the Department of Graduate Psychology equip students for careers as therapists, counselors, and researchers who study human behavior and help people effectively deal with the challenges of life.
-Also, the Department of Graduate Psychology programs prepare students for licensure with the state of California.
+The Department of Psychology, the Department of Clinical Psychology, and the Department of Marriage and Family Therapy equip students for careers as therapists, counselors, psychologists, and researchers who study human behavior and help people effectively deal with the challenges of life.
+Also, the clinical psychology and marriage and family therapy programs prepare students for licensure with the state of California.

 The Department of Social Work equips students to help advance Christ’s call for social and economic justice and individual well-being in settings such as foster care facilities, counseling centers, hospitals, schools, and other helping agencies that advocate for vulnerable populations and advance social justice.